 Tours Peru by Escaped Travel will show you the best this historic and beautiful country has to offer – and what an amazing country it is!
-Choose one of our best-selling tour examples (click one of the images below), ask us to customize it if required – then explore this fantastic Andean country with the guarantee that comes from traveling with Escaped Travel.
+Choose one of our best-selling TOUR EXAMPLES (click the drop-down menu above), ask us to customize it if required – then explore this fantastic Andean country with the guarantee that comes from traveling with Escaped Travel.

 What is the Best Time to Visit Peru?

 When it is rainy in the highlands it is sunny at the coast, and vice versa.
 Most people wont spend too much time on the coast, unless traveling to Nazca and Paracas, and of course passing through Lima.
 The weather in the highlands during the period April to November is crisp and sunny, but cold at night.
 This period is considered high season and you should book well ahead to ensure your visit to Machu Picchu.

 There is a rainy season in the Peruvian highlands and there are positives and negatives about visiting at this time of year.
 December to March is the main rainy season, with February having the heaviest downpours.
 But even so it doesn’t mean you should not come as there are less tourists here meaning less congestion at sites like Machu Picchu.
 In any case it doesn’t rain all day!
 Just in bursts….